Pylons/pyramid/docs/narr/templates.rst

    Application developers are encouraged instead to use the functions available in the :mod:`pyramid.renderers` module to perform rendering tasks.
-This set of functions works to render templates for all renderer extensions registered with :mod:`pyramid`.
+This set of functions works to render templates for all renderer extensions registered with :app:`Pyramid`.

 The ``sample_view`` :term:`view callable` above returns a :term:`response` object which contains the body of the